$14.95 / 80g box

 A delicate blend of medium-bodied black tea and rich aromatic spices, with earthy cinnamon highlights.
-This really is the perfect chai tea.
+This really is the perfect chai.
 This beautiful chai contains plenty of lovely cinnamon chips and other warming herbs that help stimulate circulation, support healthy digestion and help balance blood sugar levels.

 Made with 100% certified organic cinnamon, black tea, ginger, cloves, cardamom, and aniseed.

-To make the perfect cup for one place 2 heap teaspoons of chai in a small saucepan with 1/4 cup water and 3/4 cup of milk (full cream, soy, or almond works well).
+MAKE: To make the perfect cup for one place 2 heap teaspoons of chai in a small saucepan with 1/4 cup water and 3/4 cup of milk (full cream, soy, coconut or almond works well).
 Bring to the boil and allow it to simmer for 5 minutes or more, to get a lovely rich, full flavoured chai.
 Delicious with some raw honey or try adding a medjool date to your pot when brewing for natural sweetness.
 Sprinkle with some cinnamon and enjoy!

 True cinnamon (Cinnamomum Zeylanicum) is a beautiful warming herb that helps stimulate digestion and appetite.
 It can help sooth an upset stomach, relieve indigestion, excess wind, and nausea, and is beneficial for alleviating diarrhoea.
 Cinnamon has been found to help keep blood sugar levels balanced and improve insulin’s efficiency, making it an ideal spice for diabetics.
 Cinnamon is also very high in glutathione, the body’s major antioxidants.
 Cinnamon is also beneficial for enhancing circulation.